JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 log.Fatal(http.ListenAndServe(":8080", nil))
 ```

 `http.HandleFunc("/ws/model", wrapper.executeModel)` - This line tells the http package to add a function to call when the `"/ws/model"` URL is requested.
-The `executeModel` function of wrapper (which should be `modelWrapper`) is used as the handler.
+The `executeModel` function is used as the handler.

 ![step9](./images/step9.png)

-Now, let's implement the `executeModel` function.
-But before that I am going to create a generic function which will load the model dynamically based on the request.
+Now, let's implement the `executeModel` function, but before that I am going to create a generic function which will load the model dynamically based on the request.

-Under models, create a new file `load.go`.
+Under models, create a new file called `load.go`.

 ![step10](./images/step10.png)